Star Wars: Young Jedi Adventures: Development

 Star Wars: Young Jedi Adventures, the first full-length animated Star Wars series targeted at young audiences and their families, was announced at Star Wars Celebration in May 2022.
 It is set during the High Republic era, centuries before the events of the main Star Wars films, which was already being explored through a series of books and comics at the time.
 The series was announced by executive producer James Waugh, executive producer and showrunner Michael Olson, supervising director Elliot Bour, and consulting producer Lamont Magee.
 Lucasfilm's Jacqui Lopez and Josh Rimes are also executive producers.
 Waugh said the creative team were aware that the series could be the first introduction to Star Wars for some children.
 Though they wanted the "characters, tone, and the life lessons" in each episode to be aimed at the younger audience, they also wanted to stay true to the expectations of people familiar with Star Wars.

+The series' second season was produced by Lucasfilm in collaboration with Wild Canary while Icon Creative provided production services.
+Lamont McGee also joined as consulting producer for the series.

-Casting
+Casting and voice recording

 At the D23 Expo in September 2022, Jamaal Avery Jr. and Emma Berman were announced as cast in the series' lead roles of Kai Brightstar and Nash Durango, respectively.
 In February 2023, it was announced that Juliet Donenfeld was cast as Lys Solay, Dee Bradley Baker as Nubs, Jonathan Lipow as RJ-83, and Piotr Michael as Yoda.
+In January 2024, Marcus Scribner, Justine Lee and Liam O'Brien were announced as new cast members for the roles of Bell Zettifar, Republic Supreme Chancellor Lina Soh and Jedi Master Maru for the final batch of the first season episodes released on February 14, 2024.
+In addition, JeCo Swain was announced to be playing Kai Brightstar alongside Avery Jr.

+The actors recorded their lines remotely with the screenwriters and showrunners bringing together their voice performances at the studio.
+Baker, who voiced a non-English speaking character Nubs, said his fellow protagonists Kai and Lys reinforced what their friend was saying in the series in a similar way to the relationship between Han Solo and Chewbacca.
+Baker also recorded multiple options for Nubs' lines for the showrunners to select for each scene.
+Since the series was aimed at the preschooler demographic, the showrunners ruled out the use of subtitles for Nubs' vocalizations.

+In June 2024, Gunnar Sizemore was cast as Wes Vinik, Jedi Master Zia's new Padawan for the second season.
+In November 2025, Ja'Siah Young, Mason Wertheimer and April Winchell were cast as Kai Brightstar, Rek Minuu and Dotti for the third season.